Picture by Cova.foto

 When you arrive at Nam Tien Lake, we will transfer you to the Center by boat.

-You will have time to settle into your private bungalow before your guide takes you to the forest.
+You will have time to settle into our traditional dormitory before your guide takes you to the forest.

 After enjoying a Laotian style picnic on a lakeside platform, you observe the elephants bathing at the nursery, an area in the forest reserved for our youngest elephants and their mothers.